thrasht/Meteor-js/README.md

 # Meteor-js
-This is a web page developed with Meteor for an online signature
+This is a web page developed with Meteor js Framework